-The inc-HDFS file system provides the same semantics and interface for accessing all native HDFS calls.
+The Inc-HDFS file system provides the same semantics and interface for accessing all native HDFS calls.
 It employs a content-based chunking scheme which is computationally more expensive than the fixed-size chunking used by HDFS.
-As described in §3, the implementation minimizes the overhead using two optimizations: (i) we skip parts of the file contents when searching for chunk markers to reduce the number of fingerprint computations and enforce a minimum chunk size; and (ii) we parallelize the search for markers across multiple cores.
-To implement these optimizations, the data uploader client skips a fixed number of bytes after the last marker is found, and then spawns multiple threads that each compute the Rabin fingerprints over a sliding window on different parts of the content.
-For our experiments,
+As described in §3, the implementation minimizes the overhead using two optimizations: (i) we skip parts of the file contents when searching for chunk markers, in order to reduce the number of fingerprint computations and enforce a minimum chunk size; and (ii) we parallelize the search for markers across multiple cores.
+To implement these optimizations, the data uploader client skips a fixed number of

-Application Description K-Means Clustering (K- - k-means clustering is a method of cluster analysis for partitioning n data points into k clusters, Means) which each observation belongs to the cluster with the nearest mean.
-Word-Count Word count determines the frequency of words in a document. k-NN Classifier (KNN) k-nearest neighbors classifies objects based on the closest training examples in a feature space.
-Co-occurrence Matrix Generates the Co-occurrence matrix, which is an $N \times N$ matrix where N is number of unique words (CoMatrix) in the corpus.
-A cell m{ij} contains the number of times word w_i co-occurs with word w_j .
-Bigram-Count (BiCount) Bigram count measures the prevalence of a subsequence of two items within a given sequence.
+Application Description K-Means K-means clustering is a method of cluster analysis for partitioning $n$ data points into $k$ clusters, in which each observation belongs to the cluster with the nearest mean.
+Word-Count Word count determines the frequency of words in a document.
+KNN K-nearest neighbors classifies objects based on the closest training examples in a feature space.
+CoMatrix Co-occurrence matrix generates an $N \times N$ matrix, where $N$ is the number of unique words in the corpus.
+A cell $m{ij}$ contains the number of times word $w_i$ co-occurs with word $w_j$ .
+BiCount Bigram count measures the prevalence of each subsequence of two items within a given sequence.